 But for all the anger directed at law enforcement, there's been no spike in violence against police officers.
 This misconception stems from the same source: multiple expressive outlets for police officers and those who support them -- far more than have ever been available to the public historically.
 Additional criticism coming from unexpected sources -- prosecutors and politicians -- has caught law enforcement by surprise.
 They've been cut a lot of slack over the years but they're now finally seeing a bit of tension in their leads.
 This doesn't make their job any easier and it leads to additional resentment.
 But officers can't take it out on those up top, so it's everyone else on the bottom that pays the price.

-So, a perceived war on cops will continue to be met with an unofficial war on the public.
+war on cops will continue to be met with an unofficial war on the public.
 And, because we'll be able to witness more of this unofficial war, thanks to everyone (including police officers) wielding cameras, the public's faith in its public servants will continue to erode.
 Rather than being a source of strength in their communities, cops are now acting like victims.
 In this mindset, anything less than full, polite compliance will more frequently be greeted with shows of force, setting everyone up for a spin on the vicious cycle.